amrit015/SensorFusion/README.md

 # SensorFusion
 Fusion of 3 sensors: accelerometer, gyroscope, and magnetometer.
 Also Quaternion values from the phone.

-Sensor Fusion values are shown on graph using GraphSeries API.
+Calibrated sensor fusion values and quaternion values "yaw angles" are shown on graph using GraphSeries API.